More than you ever wanted to know about 0maths.

 - We don’t share any specific data with 3rd parties outside of a child's school, other than with people registered as a child's parents or guardians.

-- We may use a pupil's performance data in an aggregate or anonymous way, such as to draw conclusions about how pupils progress on 0maths, and we may share such conclusions with 3rd parties.
+- We may use a pupil's performance data in an aggregate and anonymous way, such as to draw conclusions about how pupils progress on 0maths, and we may share such conclusions but only in an aggregate and anonymous way .

 - Regardless of whether or not you are logged on: